 ABR: What’s the current security situation like?

 MT: Colombia is as safe as any Latin American country and authorities are very courteous and helpful, rather than corrupt like several other Latin American countries.
-As any country with big multi-million inhabited cities, there are areas you should stay out of in the cities and there are a few pockets in extremely remote areas where you are advised not to go because of local coca production.
+Like any country with big multi-million inhabited cities, there are areas you should stay out of in the cities and there are a few pockets in extremely remote areas where you are advised not to go because of local coca production.
 But as a general rule, common sense will keep you out of trouble like in any country.

 ABR: Is it an expensive country to travel in?
 What are the prices for say; a gallon of fuel, a mid-range hotel, a midday meal?